UoA-CARES/drone_gym/docs/HARDWARE_SETUP.md

 - **Z-axis**: Vertical (up)

 ⚠️ **Important**: Ensure the drone's front is aligned with the positive x-direction before takeoff.

+> **Note**: This coordinate system matches the Vicon system configuration.
+See the [Vicon Setup Guide](VICON_SETUP.md#coordinate-system) for more information about the motion capture coordinate frame.

 ## Battery Management